Created to help expand the financial professional's toolbox, our free courses are meant for a range of professionals.

 Explore the merits of allocating to both public and private real estate, and the role they can play in a client portfolio, including generating returns, increased income, diversification and inflation hedging.

 Examine the merits of private credit and how they compare to public market equivalents.
-Distinguish between the different types of private credit options (direct lending, mezzanine, and distressed), and the related return, risk and income characteristics.
+Distinguish between the different types of private credit options (direct lending, mezzanine and distressed), and the related return, risk and income characteristics.

-Explore the unique characteristics of infrastructure and examine how they can be used in a portfolio, including enhancing returns, diversification, and hedging the impact of inflation.
+Explore the unique characteristics of infrastructure and examine how they can be used in a portfolio, including enhancing returns, diversification and hedging the impact of inflation.
 We will examine the differences between listed and private infrastructure opportunities.

 Common misconceptions and myths around alternatives investing.